How to enter shipping costsUpdated on: 06 July 2021

 - Do not calculate any shipping costs.
 If you choose this option, no shipping costs will be calculated.

-- Set the same shipping costs for all countries.
+- Equal shipping costs for all countries according to the table rate.
 If you choose this option, you can charge the same shipping costs for all countries based on a rates overview table.

-- Calculate shipping costs per country.
+- Shipping costs by country according to the table rate.
 You can enter several countries, each with their own rates overview table.
 In this case, the shipping costs will differ for each country.

 How to enter your shipping costs